sayedshaun/easylm/README.md

-# EasyLM A python library for training Language Models
+# EasyLM, A python package for training Language Models from scratch

-Welcome to EasyLM, a Python package for training Language Models.
-EasyLM provides a simple and easy-to-use API for training and using Language Models.
+EasyLM is a python package for training Language Models from scratch.
+It provides a simple interface to train and evaluate Language Models on various tasks.

 ## Installation